The Rundown

 The Golden Retriever consistently makes it into the top three most popular dogs, and for good reason.
 These beauties are smart, friendly, loyal, and make the perfect companion.

-They’re also highly energetic and love a good romp, chase, or swim … As well as to eat.
+Golden Retrievers are also highly energetic and love a good romp, chase, or swim … As well as to eat.

 Table of Contents